 By automating data flows through enterprise application integration, different departments at any location can access important data and be sure that it is always up-to-date.
 In addition, data analytics can be used to support informed management decisions.

-Instead of manually entering information in different software, EAI minimises this time, potential sources of error and costs.
+Instead of manually entering information in different software, EAI minimizes this time, potential sources of error and costs.
 EAI also enables high flexibility and easy extensions so that adapters can be used.
 Adaptations of the workflow or business processes are also possible thanks to Enterprise Application Integration.

 The motivation to use Enterprise Application Integration for the company can be different.
 On the one hand, the team is supported in their daily tasks because they can be sure that they are working with correct real-time data and that long searches for the right information are a thing of the past.
-But the optimisation and acceleration of business processes can also be a reason to use EAI.
+But the optimization and acceleration of business processes can also be a reason to use EAI.

 Furthermore, enterprise application integration goes hand in hand with cloud computing.
 Since the adapters of an EAI depend on interfaces of the software applications used, cloud solutions are particularly well suited.
 The desire to get more out of these cloud applications can therefore also be a motivator for EAI.